shreyasnair02/React-TodoList/README.md

 # TODO List
-    Front End for Todo List built with React and TailwindCSS
+    FrontEnd for Todo List built with React and TailwindCSS